 The conversion to standard-gauge of the original 1873 Utah Northern line across the Cache Valley, between Mendon, Logan, and Preston, was completed on October 26, 1890.
 The entire line between Cache Junction and Preston then became the Cache Valley Branch, which is still being used today by Union Pacific.
 The remaining 15 mile section of the old narrow-gauge main line ran north from Preston to Oxford, Idaho, was abandoned upon completion of the standard gauge line.
 Oxford, Idaho was also once a very large railroad hub, one of the largest towns in Idaho at the time.
 It is now almost a ghost town.
 Another abandoned line ran 12 miles between Dewey and Mendon, by way of Collinston Summit.
 This original route over Collinston Divide was used 25 years later by the Ogden, Logan, & Idaho Railway to build an interurban electric line between Ogden and Logan in 1915.

 The Bear River Range has a four season climate.
 There are warm, dry, and sunny summers and cold and snowy winters.
 The climbing season in Idaho is a little shorter than in Utah.
-Dirt roads are usually impassable after the first big snow storm.
+Dirt roads may become impassable after the first big snow storm of the season.

 Springtime weather is variable, sometimes with nice weather and sudden showers.
 Fewer people hike here is spring so it is a good time to visit.
 During spring, temperatures start to warm up drastically and days are marked by the highest humidity and some of the wildest daily temperature swings of the year.
-The last snowfall of the season usually occurs in late spring.
+Significant amounts of snowfall may occur in late spring into early summer.
 This also brings the beginning of mosquito season in the Bear River Mountains.

 The summer season last from July through mid-September.
 Daytime temperatures can reach around 90 °F, followed by cool nights.
 Summer thunderstorms can occur, with wet weather and occasional downpours.
 The low humidity and the altitude combine to produce a large daily range in temperatures, and rather cool nights in summer.
 The warmest months are July and August with an average temperature in the 70's.